How to Explain Your Feelings of Anxiety to Family and Friends

 Seek Help

-Therefore, if anxiety is interfering with your ability to complete everyday tasks like work, go outside, and have conversations, you must contact your doctor to seek help.
+Therefore, if anxiety is interfering with your ability to complete everyday tasks like work, going outside, and having conversations, you must contact your doctor to seek help.
+It’s also worth contacting a professional from sites such as https://serenitymentalhealthcenters.com/, who may be able to better assist you with talking through your feelings.

-Your doctor will help you determine the best treatment plan for your condition which, may include:
+A doctor will help you determine the best treatment plan for your condition, which may include:

 - Medication